 Under these plans you make payments equivalent to 10-15% of your discretionary income (calculated based on income, family size, and local poverty level).
 After making payments for 20 or 25 years the remaining balance is canceled.
 Though it's important to remember that any amount forgiven will be taxable as income - meaning if at the end of your repayment term you have a remaining balance of $25,000 that is forgiven, you may have to pay income taxes on that amount when you file your annual tax return.

 Public Service Loan Forgiveness

-If you work for a government, non-profit, school district or other qualifying employer you may be able to have your loans discharged under the Public Service Loan Forgiveness (PSLF) program.
+If you work for a government, non-profit, school district, or other qualifying employers you may be able to have your loans discharged under the Public Service Loan Forgiveness (PSLF) program.
 This forgiveness option is available if you work for a public or non-profit employer and make qualifying income based payments for 10 years.